KexinLiuPHBS/Final_Report/README.md

 ## References
 Ba Shusong,Qiao Ruoyu,Zheng Jiawei.
 How Blockchian Technology Penetrates into Different Financial Scenarios:Status and Trend [J].New Finance Review, 2018(02),p110-126.

 Dong Jicun.
 Analysis on the Application of Blockchain in ABS[D].
-Hebei Fiannce University, 2018.
+Hebei Finance University, 2018.